Free & Reduced Lunch

 WHAT IF THERE ISN’T ENOUGH SPACE ON THE APPLICATION FOR MY FAMILY?

 List any additional household members on a separate piece of paper, and attach it to your application.
-Contact Carrie Hall (248) 586-8703, email@example.com to receive a second application.
+Contact Lindsey Torres (248) 586-8703 or email@example.com to receive a second application if you think you need to start over.
+You do not need to fill out a second application for household members who do not fit on the first page.

 MY FAMILY NEEDS MORE HELP.
 ARE THERE OTHER PROGRAMS WE MIGHT APPLY FOR?